 Membership into the National Honor Society is based on the ideals of scholarship, leadership, service and character.
 During the summer, the NHS Induction Coordinator reviews the academic records of all juniors and seniors to determine Scholastic Eligibility for selection.
 Scholastic Eligibility is having a cumulative average of 95 percent or higher.
 Eligible students of the Marian Chapter of National Honor Society will also be required to have finished Geometry A or Honors courses prior to being invited to be a candidate.
-The Induction Coordinator will meet with eligible students during the first week of the school year to distribute the Candidate Packets, which contains all forms that a candidate must fill out to be considered for selection.
-Soon after, the Induction Coordinator will hold an evening Candidate/Parent Informational Session.
-At this meeting, the Coordinator will explain the selection process in more detail and review all forms in the Candidate Packet.
-Students will indicate if they wish to be considered for induction by returning the signed Notice of Intent.
+The Induction Coordinator will meet with eligible students during the first couple weeks of the school year to distribute the Candidate Packets, which contains all forms that a candidate must fill out to be considered for selection.
+After reviewing the materials, the candidates are welcome to contact the Induction Coordinator at any time with questions up until the date students are required to sign the Notice of Intent, which will confirm their desire to continue the process of candidacy for the National Honor Society.

 As part of the Candidate Process, the following will be completed: